dima666Sik/Fast-Food-Delivery-App/README.md

   - The possibility to view the product by clicking on the picture;
   - Possibility of authorization/registration/exit;
   - User authentication during each request to the server;
-  - Products in recommendations.
+  - Products in recommendations;
+  - AI Chat Assistant for Customer:
+  - Online payment option;
+  - The possibility of viewing certain analytics;
+  - The possibility of selecting orders for delivery by couriers;

-- The back-end of the application meets the following requirements:
+  - The possibility of viewing completed orders.

-  - Using MySQL as a database to store information about users, products and other relevant data.
+- The backend of the application is designed with a microservice architecture, ensuring scalability and modularity.
+Each microservice communicates through APIs exposed via a Gateway, enabling seamless interaction with the client.
+The backend incorporates the following features:
-  - API to provide interaction between client and server in parts;
+  - API to provide interaction between client and Server in parts;
   - Using of Spring Security to ensure user authentication and authorization.
 Use JSON Web Token to transmit and verify identity information.
   - To ensure processing of requests, validation of input data and relevant checks.
 Process requests to create, update, and retrieve information from the database.
-  - Supporting for various types of requests to the database;
+  - Supporting for various types of requests to the databases;
-  - To work with an additional service - e-mail;
+  - OpenAI API integration, providing intelligent conversational capabilities to enhance user interaction.
+  - RabbitMQ integration for message queuing, facilitating efficient communication between Producer and Consumer components.
+  - Stripe API integration for secure and seamless payment processing.
+  - Gmail SMTP Server integration for reliable email notifications and user communication.
+  - Spring Security to safeguard access to application resources, coupled with JWT-based authentication using access and refresh tokens for secure and efficient user authorization.
+  - Database integration for storing and managing user, product, and other relevant data, ensuring robust data persistence.
+  - Comprehensive support for CRUD operations, including data validation and necessary business logic checks for input requests.
+  - Implementation of modular and integration tests to ensure the reliability and functionality of microservices.

+This architecture not only optimizes backend performance but also ensures data security, reliability, and a smooth user experience.